Professional Homeopathy Training Course, Licentiate Award

 Licentiate qualification

-On successful completion of the full four years you will be awarded a professional Licentiate of the Contemporary College of Homeopathy (LCCH).
-The Licentiate qualification is the industry recognized qualification permitting you to set up an immediate practice as a qualified Homeopathic practitioner upon graduation
+On successful completion of the full four-year programme, you will be awarded the Licentiate of the Contemporary College of Homeopathy (LCCH).
+This professional qualification is industry-recognised and permits graduates to begin practising as qualified homeopathic practitioners immediately upon graduation.

-The college and course is recognised by all the main registering bodies including The Society of Homeopaths, Alliance of Registered Homeopaths and the Homeopathic Medical association.
+The college and its courses are recognised by all major registering bodies, including The Society of Homeopaths, the Alliance of Registered Homeopaths, and the Homeopathic Medical Association.

 Practitioner development

-Practitioner development is considered an essential aspect of homeopathic training.
+Practitioner development is a vital part of homeopathic training.

-To work successfully as a practitioner, students will need to develop many personal skills.
-These include the ability to listen objectively; to support another person through illness or emotional stress; to process painful and challenging material; to be conversant with ethical issues, along with many other considerations.
-Developing and using these skills requires a good level of self-awareness and self-knowledge.
+To work successfully as a practitioner, students must cultivate a range of personal and interpersonal skills - including the ability to listen objectively, to support others through illness or emotional distress, to process challenging material, and to navigate ethical issues with sensitivity and integrity.
+Developing these capacities requires a high degree of self-awareness and self-knowledge.

-In order to support patients effectively through a healing process, it is essential that students have engaged in a similar process themselves, either before or during training.
+In order to support patients effectively on their healing journey, it is essential that students have engaged in a similar process themselves, either prior to or during their training.

 For more information please contact us, or pop along to one of our open days.